rust-lang/rust/doc/tutorial.md

 ## Package ids

-If you use `extern mod`, per default `rustc` will look for libraries in the the library search path (which you can extend with the `-L` switch).
+If you use `extern mod`, per default `rustc` will look for libraries in the library search path (which you can extend with the `-L` switch).

 However, Rust also ships with rustpkg, a package manager that is able to automatically download and build